euforia/goREST/README.md

 goREST
 ======

 Preliminary HTTP REST router.
-This currently only supports consecutive paths with a prefix:
+This currently only supports a single consecutive path with a prefix:

     Valid: